spawns in the canterbury gravel rivers

 Diet

-Feeds on small fish, squid and crustaceans in the ocean.
+Feeds on small fish squid and crustaceans in ocean.
 Stops eating entirely when returning to freshwater rivers to spawn.
-Relies on stored energy reserves for the upstream migration and breeding efforts.
+Relies on stored energy reserves for upstream migration.

 Habitat

-Inhabits deep, fast, oxygen-rich rivers of the Canterbury and Marlborough regions.
+Inhabits deep fast oxygen-rich rivers of Canterbury and Marlborough regions.
 Requires gravel bottoms for successful spawning.
-New Zealand holds the only self-sustaining population in the Southern Hemisphere.
+New Zealand holds only self-sustaining population in Southern Hemisphere.

 Range

-Found in the South Island, particularly in Canterbury and Marlborough rivers.
-Prefers deep, fast, oxygen-rich water with gravel bottoms for spawning.
-Introduced from North America in the early twentieth century.
+Found in South Island particularly in Canterbury and Marlborough rivers.
+Prefers deep fast oxygen-rich water with gravel bottoms for spawning.
+Introduced from North America early twentieth century.

 Endemism